 If you have a website, remember that website design matters.
 Website design is a huge factor in sales.
 You don’t want visitors to leave your website.
-Remember these ten website design tips because they can make your customers click on the shop and buy buttons.
+Remember these ten website design tips because they can make your customers click on the CTA buttons.

 Increase add to cart rates or get more leads by getting an awesome website design from Penji.
 For only $499/mo on the Team plan, you get exclusive access to all design types.
 Plus, don’t worry about paying extra for illustrations or website or app design.
 It’s an all-inclusive and affordable plan.
 Subscribe today and try the platform 100% risk-free.